 The success is largely due to Lukasz Borowicz, 38 year-old Polish conductor, (…) already holder of an extensive discography: he’s obviously at ease with this repertoire.
 He conducts the whole concert with baffling ardor and control and it’s hard to know where to start when it comes to praising the precision of the rhythms, the acute sense of contrast and dynamic, or the sharp attention he pays to soloists.
 Thanks to him, the flawless Orchestre National des Pays de la Loire is glowing, with a string section in a state of grace - Resmusica.com, Vincent Deloge (Tchaikovsky Eugene Onegin at Opera de Nantes)

+Born in Warsaw in 1977, Łukasz Borowicz graduated from the Frederic Chopin Music Academy, where he studied under Bogusław Madey.
+He received a doctorate in conducting under Antoni Wit.
 He has received the Polityka Passport Award (2008), Coryphée of Polish Music Award (2011), Norwid Award (2013) and Tansman Prize honouring an outstanding musical personality (2014).